Hiking on the Wheeler Trail

 Hiking trails radiate from every town in Summit County and provide miles of off-road experiences from easy to difficult walks.
 Varieties of goals: views, shade, sun, peaks, lakes, rivers, come in different degrees on each hike, so a little advice helps.

-Breckenridge is located at the base of Peaks Seven through Ten in the Tenmile Range and everywhere you look from town there are high peaks surrounding you.
+Breckenridge is located at the base of Peak Six through Ten of the Tenmile Range and everywhere you look from town there are high peaks surrounding you.
 Where can you go for a great hike?

 The national forest lands that are the slopes of the Breckenridge Ski Resort in winter are gateways to more public land in summer.
 The improvements of lifts and roads can be a great help to the summer visitor.
 A great way to get a head start on the climb up Peak 8 or 9 is to ride the lift.
 From town, hikers can take the gondola or a free bus to the base of Peak 8, and then ride a lift to the Vista Haus, gaining 1,000 feet and putting you at an altitude of 11,500, only 1339 feet from the summit of peak 8.
 The Wheeler Trail will cross the Tenmile Range in the saddle below Peak 9, and continues all the way down this side of the ridge to Tenmile Creek.
 Across that creek and the highway to Leadville is Copper Mountain.
 It's a long day hike from the in-town BreckConnect Gondola to Copper Mountain, but it's a fun trip if there is afternoon music in Copper's Burning Stones Plaza.
 The resort runs buses throughout Copper if your feet are tired so you don't have to walk back.
 Summit County runs the free Summit Stage from Copper to Frisco, and to Breckenridge which will return you close to the gondola base.

 Find a Trail in Summit County: Best Hiking Websites

 You won't find a better comprehensive source for hiking trails in Summit County than right here!
 There are several websites that can help, with varying degrees of detail.

 - Summit County's Interactive Trails Map